With caravans and outdoor rallies that some see as intimidation, Trump supporters step up public promotion

 Minnesota Attorney General Keith Ellison (D) said that a private security firm seeking former Special Operations personnel to guard polling places had canceled its plans, which he had described as something that could intimidate voters: “Minnesota and federal law are clear: It is strictly illegal to intimidate or interfere with voters.”

-Much of the focus running up to in-person voting has centered on states where handguns and rifles s have been displayed at political rallies — and, in one of those states, Michigan Gov. Gretchen Whitmer (D) was the target of an armed White right-wing group’s alleged kidnapping plot.
+Much of the focus running up to in-person voting has centered on states where handguns and rifles have been displayed at political rallies — and, in one of those states, Michigan Gov. Gretchen Whitmer (D) was the target of an alleged kidnapping plot authorities say was planned by an armed right-wing group.

-Lansing City Clerk Chris Swope, also the president of the state’s municipal clerk’s association, said recent demonstrations at the Michigan Capitol have left many on edge.
+Lansing City Clerk Chris Swope, also president of the state’s municipal clerk’s association, said recent demonstrations at the Michigan Capitol have left many on edge.
 In late April, demonstrators protesting Whitmer’s pandemic restrictions noisily entered the capitol, flanked by heavily armed men in paramilitary gear.

 “It’s always unnerving when there’s discussion of people showing up with guns at the polls,” Swope said.
 “I’ve got poll workers at polling locations expressing concerns to me about that.”

-There are particular concerns in African American enclaves across the state, such as in places such as Flint and Benton Harbor, which are located in counties that are overwhelmingly White.
+There are particular concerns in African American enclaves across the state, in places such as Flint and Benton Harbor, which are located in counties that are overwhelmingly White.

 Flint City Clerk Inez Brown said Sunday that recent events had her worried that people might show up at polling places with guns to intimidate voters.

-“Naturally we’re concerned,” Brown said.
+“Naturally, we’re concerned,” Brown said.
 “I hope and pray that nothing violent happens.”

 John Gleason, who has served in public office in Genesee County for more than two decades and has been the county clerk since 2012, said he doesn’t know of any time that people have openly carried guns to the polls in Michigan.
-But he says the energy around it has blown up since Benson’s decree inflamed conservatives.
+But he says the energy for it has blown up since Benson’s decree inflamed conservatives.

-In Michigan, permit holders are not allowed to carry guns at schools and can only carry them in churches if they have permission from the pastor.
+In Michigan, permit holders are not allowed to carry guns at schools and can carry them in churches only if they have permission from the pastor.
 Gleason said all of the voting locations in Genesee County effectively fall under those restrictions.

 Arthur Woodson, a community activist in Flint, was taken aback when he saw news reports of the Biden bus being driven off the road in Texas and law enforcement breaking up a Black Lives Matter march to the polls in North Carolina.